EmbeddedRick/BlinkUWB/README.md

-Sure!
-Here's a sample `README.md` script for your repository:

----

 # 🛠️ nRF52840 & DECA1000 SPI Communication Project 🚀

 Welcome to the **nRF52840 & DECA1000 SPI Communication Project**!
 This repository showcases how to establish SPI communication between the nRF52840 microcontroller and the DECA1000 module.
 In this example, we demonstrate the basics by blinking the built-in LEDs on the Qorvo module.